 All foster animal medical treatment is provided by McKamey Animal Center, as long as the pet is brought to us.
 We do not reimburse for treatments provided at private veterinary clinics.
 If you have any pets of your own, we ask that they be up to date on vaccines and flea/tick prevention.
 You will also need an area of your home to be able to isolate your fosters from personal pets when necessary.
 If a personal pet contracts an illness from a foster pet, we will not cover the expense to treat your pet(s).

 Ready to Get Started?

-The first step is to fill out the foster application below.
+The first step is to fill out the foster application below for the animal type/species you would like to help with.
 Our Foster Coordinator will reach out to you in a few days for more information and to connect you to an animal awaiting foster!

 Make a Foster Appointment Here!

 Foster Cat/Dog adoption (with approval from the foster team)

 Foster Surgery (with approval from the foster team)